Declan Flynn

-Declan Flynn (1951 – 9 September 1982) was an Irish gay man attacked and killed in Fairview Park in Dublin.
-His murder is seen as the catalyst for the LGBTQ Pride movement in Ireland.
+Declan Flynn (22 July 1951 – 9 September 1982) was an Irish gay man attacked and killed in Fairview Park in Dublin.
 His death came about as a result of a series of beatings meted out to gay men in Dublin who used Fairview Park as a meeting place at the time.
+His murder is seen as the catalyst for the LGBTQ Pride movement in the Republic of Ireland.

 Personal life

 Flynn was an Aer Rianta worker in Dublin who lived on Swords Road, Whitehall, Dublin.
 Flynn was known to young gay activists, though not very well.
-Flynn had helped out on occasion at the Hirshfield Centre in the nascent Temple Bar, a resource centre for the gay community, but was spotted there infrequently.
+Flynn had helped out on occasion at the Hirschfeld Centre in the nascent Temple Bar, a resource centre for the gay community, but was spotted there infrequently.
 He was on the centre's social committee and volunteered at its café.
 Flynn's family, who lived near the park on the Swords Road, did not know that he was gay.
 Nor did they know he frequented places where other young gay men went to find sexual partners.
 Indeed, Declan Flynn's father, Christopher Flynn, said his son was not gay.